quangthangisme/tp/docs/DeveloperGuide.md

 **Delete an event**

 **MSS**
-1. User enters a valid `event --delete  <event_name>` command with a non-empty String for event name.
+1. User retrieves full information of an event
+2. User requests to remove the event from the list using a valid name
-2. `TutorConnect` finds the event in the list based on the given name.
+3. `TutorConnect` finds the event in the list based on the given name.
-3. `TutorConnect` removes the event from the list.
+4. `TutorConnect` removes the event from the list.
-4. `TutorConnect` displays the message `"successfully removed event  <event name>"`.
+5. `TutorConnect` displays the message `"successfully removed event  <event name>"`.

    Use case ends.

 **Extensions**
 * 1a.
-User enters a `event --delete  <event_name>` command with an empty name.
+User enters a `event --delete  <event_name>` command with an empty event name.
     * 1a1. `TutorConnect` displays the error message: `"event name cannot be empty !!!"`

       Use case resumes at step 1.